plod/random-quote-generator-plodtv.appspot.com/README.md

 To do:

-* Get the https:// to work (*maybe proxy the requests through a handler for cors on itself*)
 * open the tweet in a floating box
 * watermark some big quote marks
 * randomise the position of the box (slightly)